nzunigag/SDS-385-Statistical-Models-for-Big-Data/Exercises_1/README.md

 # Comments for the Peer-Reviewer

-The solution is presented in a [PDF](solution01-SDS385.pdf) document along with the [Latex](solution01-SDS385.tex) files used.
+- The solution is presented in a [PDF](solution01-SDS385.pdf) document along with the [Latex](solution01-SDS385.tex) files used.

-The R code can be found in this [folder](Ex01R), which also includes the output figures and the database used in Part 2.
+- The R code can be found in this [folder](Ex01R), which also includes the output figures and the database used in Part 2.

+- I also included a [literature](Literature) folder which contains additional readings I used.